Related Semiconductor Flux Blog Articles

 Indium Corporation most popular ball-attach fluxes include:

-NC-585: designed for PGA applications; eliminates issues caused by cleaning while still ensuring good solderability
+- NC-585: designed for PGA applications; eliminates issues caused by cleaning while still ensuring good

 The flip-chip process involves taking the singulated die from a wafer mounted on a wafer dicing tape, inverting ("flipping") them and placing them onto a substrate.
 The substrate may be a printed circuit board, a ceramic substrate, or (in the case of 2.5D and 3D assembly) an interposer.

-Water-soluble fluxes, which may be applied by dipping or spraying, have long been used in flip-chip assembly, but their long history of utility is coming to a close as a number of factors makes the move to no-clean inevitable in the high-volume sub-130micron copper pillar era.
+Water-soluble fluxes, which may be applied by dipping or spraying, have long been used in flip-chip assembly, but their long history of utility is facing multiple challenges as a number of factors makes the move to no-clean inevitable in the high-volume sub-130micron copper pillar era.

 The use of copper pillar instead of solder bumps has meant that chip-substrate clearances and finer pitches do not necessarily move in lock-step with each other.
 However, copper pillar heights of 40-60 microns (and even shorter than this in the near future) combined with fine pitch, makes cleaning extremely complex.
 Aqueous (water-based) cleaning becomes more complex with fine pitch flip-chip attach as it becomes increasingly difficult to get the cleaning solution under the chip to dissolve the residues, and then to carry the residue-containing solution out from under the chip.

 A recent emerging failure mode caused by cleaning involves solder joint damage during aqueous jet impingement.
 This failure mode is believed to be driven by a combination of: very small diameter microbumps; the move from hemispherical to very thin solder microbumps on copper pillar (reduced joint compliance); and low CTE, low-cost, and low layer count (thinned) substrates.
 In these circumstances, a move towards an ultra-low residue no-clean flux is inevitable, although new failure modes continue to appear, being driven by the smaller dimensions.
-For this reason, Indium Corporation has introduced a new ultra-low (ULR) flux called NC-26-A for both current and emerging applications.
+For this reason, Indium Corporation has introduced a series of ultra-low residue (ULR) fluxes called NC-699, NC-26-A, and NC-26S for both current and emerging applications.

 Cu-Pillar Flip-Chip Flux is a dipping flux designed for use in thermocompression bonding flip-chip copper pillar applications.
 Its rheology and chemical design enables its use with dipping depths down to 10 microns or less.